socadk/design-practice-repository/artifact-templates/SDPR-RefinedEndpointList.md

 * When Bounded Contexts (BCs) are realized by API providers, one service API and IDE project for each team/system Bounded Context (a.k.a. microservice) should be foreseen.
 * Aggregates supply API resources (or responsibilities) of service endpoints.
 * DDD (application) services may be exposed as top-level (home) resources in Bounded Context endpoints as well.
-* The Root Entity (also known as Aggregate Root), the Repository and the Factory in an Aggregate suggest top-level resources; contained entities yield sub-resources.
+* The Root Entity (also known as Aggregate Root), the Repository, and the Factory in an Aggregate suggest top-level resources; contained entities yield sub-resources.
 The [MDSL generator in Context Mapper](https://contextmapper.org/docs/mdsl/) implements this mapping.
 * Repository lookups become paginated queries (GET with search parameters).

 Additional rules of thumb regarding the transition from DDD to API design (drawn from our experience and additional sources) are: